JonathanOkz/web3-kms-signer/README.md

 **Key Management Services** offer robust mechanisms for managing cryptographic keys in a secure, centralized manner.
 Here's how to maximize security when using KMS:

-1. **Access Control**: Restrict access to your KMS keys by defining precise IAM (Identity and Access Management) policies.
+1. **Access Control**: Restrict access to your KMS keys by defining precise IAM policies.
 Only grant necessary permissions to the roles or users that require them to perform their job functions.

 2. **Audit Logs**: Enable audit logging features such as AWS CloudTrail or Google Cloud Audit Logs.
 These services record API calls, including calls made to the KMS, providing valuable insights into usage patterns and potentially unauthorized access attempts.

 3. **Key Rotation**: Take advantage of automatic key rotation features to change the cryptographic material of a key regularly.
 This practice limits the amount of data encrypted under a single key, reducing the impact of a potential compromise.

 4. **Multi-Region Keys**: For critical applications, consider replicating keys across multiple regions.
 This approach enhances the availability and redundancy of your cryptographic keys.

-5. **Encryption in Transit**: Ensure that all communications with the KMS are encrypted using TLS to protect against eavesdropping and man-in-the-middle attacks.

 ### HD Wallet Security